shivam45783/ecomiles_git/README.md

-# 🌍 EcoRoute – Smart Route Optimization App
+# 🌍 EcoMiles – Smart Route Optimization App

-EcoRoute is a Flutter-based navigation app built for hackathons that helps users **choose routes based on time or environmental impact**.
+EcoMiles is a Flutter-based navigation app that helps users **choose routes based on time or environmental impact**.
 It integrates with **Google Maps APIs** for real-time routing and introduces a unique **Eco Mode** that optimizes for pollution reduction within **Gurugram** using a custom dataset.

 ---